-This upscale restaurant and bar still sits in it original building from 1652.
-It was built to be a tavern, then morphed into a boarding house, the Rhode Island State Assembly and even quartered British soldiers in the Revolutionary War.
+This upscale restaurant and bar are still in their original building from 1652.
+Built to be a tavern, it then morphed into a boarding house, the Rhode Island State Assembly, and even quartered British soldiers in the Revolutionary War.

 44. Take a sleigh ride through the snow.

-46. See some of the largest mammals on earth, by whale watching off the coast of Cape Cod, Massachusetts.
+46. See some of the largest mammals on earth by whale watching off Cape Cod, Massachusetts coast.

-You will have the best chance to see whales such as Humpback, Finback, Right, and Minke whales between May and October.
+Between May and October, you will have the best chance to see whales such as Humpback, Finback, Right, and Minke whales.
 Your boat will likely take you to the feeding grounds at Stellwagen Bank National Marine Sanctuary.

 The things I love about New England are even more amplified on our islands.
-The colonial architecture dots the shoreline of cute, little towns.
-The Painted Ladies in Oak Bluffs of Martha’s Vineyard should definitely not be missed.
-The islands have wonderful beaches, white and sandy or at the bottom of cliffs.
+The colonial architecture dots the shoreline of cute little towns.
+You shouldn’t miss the Painted Ladies in Oak Bluffs of Martha’s Vineyard.
+The islands have lovely beaches, white and sandy, or at the bottom of cliffs.